-Profession Professional Expertise and Technical Processes KPO1 Minimise time taken to issue a first report or issue a building warrant or amendment to building warrant.
+Professional Expertise and Technical Processes KPO1 Minimise time taken to issue a first report or issue a building warrant or amendment to building warrant.
 KPO2 Increase quality of compliance assessment during the construction processes.

-Quality Cu stomer Experience KPO3 Commit to the building standards customer charter.
+Quality Customer Quality Customer Experience KPO3 Commit to the building standards customer charter.
 KPO4 Understand and respond to the customer experience.

-Operation Operational and Financial Efficiency KPO5 Maintain financial governance.
+Operational an Operational and Financial Efficiency KPO5 Maintain financial governance.
 KPO6 Commit to eBuilding Standards.
 KP07 Commit to objectives outlined in the annual performance report.